lorniu/pdd.el/README.md

              * Function return a string, it will not be auto converted
   :INIT    - Function called before the request is fired by backend:
              (&optional request)
-  :FILTER  - Filter function called during data reception, signature:
+  :PEEK    - Function called during new data reception, signature:
              (&key headers process request)
   :AS      - Preprocess results for DONE, accepts:
              * Symbol, process with `pdd-string-to-object' and `AS' as type